Dynamical Dark Energy Beyond Planck? Constraints from multiple CMB probes, DESI BAO and Type-Ia Supernovae

-For SPT+Planck-650+DESI+DESy5, the cosmological constant falls at the boundary of the contours as I get $w_0=-0.74\pm 0.21$ and $w_a=-1.0\pm 1.0$, always at 95\%CL.
-Overall, the interpretation of these results remains challenging due to the much larger uncertainties.
+For SPT+Planck-650+DESI+DESy5, a preference for dynamical dark energy is again observed (although weakened), with $w_0 = -0.774 \pm 0.059$ and $w_a = -0.71^{+0.26}_{-0.22}$ at 68\% CL.

 In conclusion, the joint analysis of Planck, ACT, and SPT data supports the interpretation that part of the preference for DDE originates from the large-scale temperature and polarization measurements from Planck.
 When these data are reintroduced in the analysis of other CMB experiments, the preference for DDE is significantly strengthened.
 As a final remark, I note that this is not due to a volume effect: whether mixing different CMB experiments as done in this section, considering the independent combinations as in Sec.~\ref{sec:results_1}, or even cutting information as in Sec.~\ref{sec:results_2}, the uncertainties on $w_0$ and $w_a$ remain essentially unchanged.
 However, whenever I include large-scale measurements from Planck in the analysis, I observe a genuine shift in their central values towards the portion of parameter space that favors a present-day quintessence-like EoS, which crossed the phantom divide.